Guidelines for 2021 Conference Proposals

 5. Poets participating in the Poetry Reading who are not Slavists and are not taking part elsewhere in the program are exempt from the conference registration requirement, as well as the AATSEEL membership requirement.

 6. Graduate students who are willing to volunteer four hours of time at the conference may have their registration fee waived.
-A Call for Volunteers is usually issued one month before the conference, or interested graduate students may contact the Conference Manager at any time prior to the conference (firstname.lastname@example.org) to express interest in volunteering.
+A Call for Volunteers is usually issued one month before the conference, or interested graduate students may contact the Conference Manager at any time prior to the conference (email@example.com) to express interest in volunteering.
 Graduate student volunteers must sign up in advance of the conference in order to volunteer because once on-site, the schedule of volunteers is firm.
+For the virtual conference in 2021 we will need more volunteers than usual to assist us with moderating and facilitating the delivery of online content.

 Part III.
 General Guidelines for Writing an Abstract